-After depletion of stope shapes with the development, the economic potential of individual stopes for inclusion in the Mineral Reserve were evaluated using the cost and revenue assumptions summarized in Table 14.
-For contiguous
+After depletion of stope shapes with the development, the economic potential of individual stopes for inclusion in the Mineral Reserve were evaluated using the cost and revenue assumptions summarized in Table 15.
+For contiguous zones, all operating costs were included in the analysis.
+For isolated mineralized zones (pods / orphans), site general and administration costs (surface only) were excluded to allow for maximum recovery, as costs were preliminary at this stage.

-Table 14: Stope economics parameters
+Table 15: Stope economics parameters